Requesting multiple enhanced catalog items with a cart

 After end users save a shopping cart, they can interact with their saved shopping carts as follows:

-- Move the items from the saved shopping cart to the current cart by selecting the Actions menu > Move.
+- Move the items from the saved shopping cart to the current cart by selecting More actions > Move to Cart.

-- Delete the saved cart by selecting the Actions menu > Delete.
+- Delete the saved cart by selecting More actions > Delete.

-The default description of the saved shopping cart includes names of the services and bundles added to the saved cart.
+The default description of the saved shopping cart includes names of the services and bundles that are added to the saved cart.

 - A Request ID is assigned to each item in a request.